Brian Hanlon: Personal life

 Hanlon is married to the former Michele Adamkowski, a soccer stand-out at Monmouth University, and together the couple has five children.
-Michele was the model and subject of one of Hanlon's first sculptures when he created his "Involved Student" for Monmouth's campus in 1988 that featured her lying on the ground with a soccer ball and gym bag while reading a text book.
+Michele was the model and subject of one of Hanlon's first sculptures when he created his for Monmouth's campus in 1988 that featured her lying on the ground with a soccer ball and gym bag while reading a text book.